DanielEduardoLopez/DataJobsMX-Nov2023/README.md

 Dataset_processed.csv | CSV file with the cleaned dataset.
 Dataset_raw.csv | CSV file with the raw data collected from web scraping.
 Report.pdf | Full report.
-requirements.txt | Python requirements file
+requirements.txt | Python requirements file.
 Slides.pdf | Slides with the most important insights from this project.